5/Flux Broker Modules

 state transition messages as described above, and exit the module’s thread

 or process.
-The final state transition indicates to the broker that it MAY clean up the module thread.
+The final state transition indicates to the broker that it MAY

 Built-in Request Handlers